pseudoregalia-modding/pseudoregalia-archipelago/README.md

 4. Run ArchipelagoGenerate.exe.
 5. A zip file will be added to Archipelago/output, which can [hosted on the website](https://archipelago.gg/uploads) or hosted locally with ArchipelagoServer.exe.

-# Extra Features
-- You can toggle Solar Wind once you've obtained it by pressing the top face button on controller or left ctrl on keyboard.
-- Entering `/messages mute` into the console will mute the sound effects of messages from Archipelago.
-- Entering `/messages hide` into the console will stop Archipelago messages from appearing in-game completely.

 # Known Issues
 - The mod will not always fully load before starting the game, especially the first time.
 If it doesn't seem to respond, try restarting the game.
 - If you enter your connection info incorrectly, you have to restart the game to try again.
 - A crash can occur when entering incorrect connection info under certain conditions.
 - If you're on top of an item when you first connect, it won't spawn until you reload the scene.

 # Planned Updates
 - Spawning in Castle instead of Dungeon